billybu10/ProjectileMotionGrapher/readme.md

 # Projectile motion graph

 Simple app that let's you graph projectile motion, and download the graph as image.
-Uses canvas.
+Uses vanilla js and canvas.

 ![](scr.png)